coderetreat/coderetreat.org/facilitators/facilitation.md

 * After the first session it might be good to ask about deleting their code: Who found it difficult to delete their code?
 Why was it difficult?

 <div class="advice" markdown="1">
-**Beginners Advice**: Make sure to be decisive about the timeframe of the retrospective, but also make sure that it isn't dominated by a few vocal people.
+Make sure to be decisive about the timeframe of the retrospective, but also make sure that it isn't dominated by a few vocal people.
 The latter is more important than the former.
 </div>

 ### Session 2